I am truly grateful that I have my final salary pension and that I chose to keep it by staying in the same department for 30 years.

 Eventually I jumped over to another department 3 years ago to increase my salary.

-I am happy to ignore all the haters who comment on articles about civil service final salary pensions with their blinkered views on what we earn, how much work we do and what our pensions will be.
+I am happy to ignore all the haters who comment on articles about civil service classic pensions (final salary) with their blinkered views on what we earn, how much work we do and what our pensions will be.

 I know what I and my colleagues have earned.
 What our likely pension figures are and these are so far removed from the haters vision its laughable.